hellerve/talks/security-meetup-berlin-august-2020/notes.md

 or in fact any of the languages that I talk about are bad but because I think it is important to realize that there are no silver bullets.
 There are good approaches but in the end you will always be able to shoot yourself in the foot and it is important to know how that happens.
+Whenever I use a specific language, I use it because it illustrates an underlying idea, nothing more, and nothing less.

+One more thing before I start: I will cast a quick highlight on a few things, hoping that this will lead to heightened sensibilities when thinking about these things.
+If you tune out for a problem here and there, no worries!
+It probably doesn’t concern you.
+And if it does, and you still weren’t listening, I reserve the right to a hearty "told-ya-so".

 Let's start with denial of service or DOS bugs.
 DOS bugs can happen in a variety of ways and today I want to talk about those kinds of DOS bugs that you might encounter in the wild.
 To drive the point home, I will talk about real problems that exist in your language today.
 If your language is Go or Haskell.

+My first example concerns the Go programming language, but not really.
+What I actually want to talk about is concurrency, and Go happens to be one of the languages that make concurrency extremely easy, and thus it’s easier to get it wrong.

+In Go, channels are the main abstraction for communicating between threads—or, rather, Goroutines, which are Go’s notion of concurrent processes.
+Think of mailboxes in Erlang, or queues in microservice architectures.
+Channels are easy to construct, and easy to work with: you request one, give it to the processes, and then you can read from them and write to them!
+Sadly, this leads to a tendency to forget about them.
+We forget to read from them, leading to memory leaks—because we  can’t free them!
+We forget to write a finalizer message to our channel or to close it, and that leads to goroutine leaks...
+And so on, and so on.

+Remember, when concurrency is involved, you want to make sure you know about the lifetimes of your processes.
+You want to know how and when they start, and how and when they die.
+Basically, our model should account for anything but solar flares and power outages, and if it doesn’t, you should know that that is so.

-My first example concerns the Go programming language.
-More specifically I want to talk about a bug related to maps, a very foundational key value data structure of the language.
+Next up, staying with DoS bugs and Go—and this time being a bit more specific—, I want to talk about a bug related to maps, a very foundational key value data structure of the language.
 In issue number 20135 the developer reports that a map will never shrink, i.e. it will always take up as much memory as it did when it was at its biggest and the only way to shrink it again is to get rid of it